 - Pennsylvania Statewide Adoption & Permanency Network (SWAN) administration

-Staff & Volunteers: Diakon Lutheran Social Ministries employs approximately 2,200 persons.
-Each year, thousands of dedicated volunteers contribute about 80,000 hours of service to help Diakon clients and residents.
-In addition, volunteers within programs such as Diakon Youth Services annually provide nearly 5,000 hours of volunteer service to the community.
+Staff & Volunteers: Diakon Lutheran Social Ministries employs nearly 2,000 people.
+Each year, the same number of dedicated volunteers contribute more than 80,000 hours of service to help Diakon clients and residents.
+In addition, volunteers within programs such as Diakon Youth Services annually provide nearly 10,000 hours of volunteer service to the community.

 Administration: Diakon is governed by a board of directors, with a majority of its members having been elected by the bishops of the Delaware-Maryland, Lower Susquehanna, Northeastern